bet4a/d3wiki/Selections.md

 Returns the first non-null element in the current selection.
 If the selection is empty, returns null.

 ## Miscellany

+<a name="d3_event" href="#d3_event">#</a> d3.<b>event</b>

+Stores the current event, if any.
+This global is during an event listener callback registered with the [on](#on) operator.
+The current event is reset after the listener is notified in a finally block.
+This allows the listener function to have the same form as other operator functions, being passed the current datum `d` and index `i`.

 <a name="ns_prefix" href="#ns_prefix">#</a> d3.ns.<b>prefix</b>